On the local negativity of surfaces with numerically trivial canonical class

 \section{Examples}

-We now give a few examples of interesting configurations of smooth rational curves on K3 and Enriques surfaces.
-We will use Theorem \ref{k3} to give a lower bound for the Harbourne constants.
+We now give some examples of interesting configurations of smooth rational curves on K3 and Enriques surfaces.
+We will use Theorem \ref{k3} to give a lower bound for their Harbourne constants.

 \begin{example}[Six general lines in $\mathbb{P}^2$] In the complex projective plane $\mathbb{P}^2$, consider six lines in general position, and denote this configuration by $\mathcal{L}$.